alexmercerind/youtube-search-python/README.md

 # [youtube-search-python](https://github.com/alexmercerind/youtube-search-python)

+## This library will be/is no longer maintained as of 23rd June.
+Have a look [here](https://github.com/alexmercerind/youtube-search-python/issues/189).

 ##### Search for YouTube videos, channels & playlists.
 Get video & playlist information using link.
 Get search suggestions.

 ##### Important: As of v1.6.1, we no longer use PyTube (see https://github.com/alexmercerind/youtube-search-python/pull/155).
 You have to install yt-dlp in order to use StreamURLFetcher: `pip install yt-dlp`